Gaseous mediator

 Gaseous mediators are chemicals that are produced in small amounts by some cells of the mammalian body and have a number of biological signalling functions.
 There are three so-far-identified gaseous mediator molecules: nitric oxide (NO), hydrogen sulfide (H2S), and carbon monoxide (CO).

-Clinical Applications
+Clinical applications

 Endogenous gaseous mediators have shown anti-inflammatory and cytoprotective properties Combination nonsteroidal anti-inflammatory drugs featuring both a cyclooxygenase inhibitor and gaseous mediator releasing component are being investigated as a safer alternative to current anti-inflammatory drugs due to their potential reduction in risk for gastrointestinal ulcer formation.

+Role of gaseous mediators during septic shock

+When septic shock occurs in the human body due to bacterial toxins, nitric oxide is released by a variety of cells through the expression of inducible nitric oxide synthase in order to induce vasodilation as part of the inflammatory response.
+The released nitric oxide can be crucial to the body by reducing instances of platelet and leukocyte adhesion while also counteracting apoptosis.
+However, prolonged septic shock could lead to the overproduction of nitric oxide, which could lead to cell damage due to nitric oxide radical formation and peroxynitrite (ONOO−) formation after interacting with oxygen in the body.
+In order to alleviate the toxic effects caused by overproduction of nitric oxide during septic shock, a single high dose (5g IV) of Vitamin B12 has shown the potential to inhibit nitric oxide synthase while acting as a radical scavenger that assists in the elimination of excess nitric oxide produced during prolonged septic shock.